kmille/notp/README.md

 ```

+# Use TOTP from command line
+- use the command line (e. g. from your server) as your second factor
-# Use TOTP from command line (your second factor; tokenizer.py will just en/decrypt your OTP secret)
+- tokenizer.py will just en/decrypt your OTP secret
+- you just need otp.py for generating OTPs

 ```
 kmille@linbox notp master % python tokenizer.py
 encrypt or decrypt <context>